kubesphere/website/content/en/docs/installing-on-linux/introduction/multioverview.md

 ./kk create config [-f ~/myfolder/abc.yaml]
 ```

-- You can customize the storage plugins (supported: localVolume, nfsClient, rbd and glusterfs).
+- You can customize the storage plugins (supported: LocalPV, NFS Client, Ceph RBD, and GlusterFS).
 You can also specify multiple plugins separated by comma.
 Please note the first one you add will be the default storage class.

 ```bash
 ./kk create config --with-storage localVolume